Join the Solid State Electronic Structure Group!

-We have a number of fully funded PhD studentships available in the group.
-This is a very exciting opportunity to join a dynamic and creative research team.
-The details of the project(s) are below.
-For further information please contact Dr. Payne directly.
+We are always on the look out for talented, driven individuals who have a passion for materials chemistry.
+The Solid State Electronic Structure Group at Imperial College is a dynamic and creative research team.
+The details of the PhD project(s) are below.
+For further information please contact Dr. David Payne directly.

 PhD in exsolved nanoparticles for catalytic applications

 Of key importance in solid oxide fuel cell commercialization is the development of a high quality cathode material for the oxygen reduction reaction (ORR) that displays good catalytic activity, stability, and low area specific resistance (ASR) at real operating conditions.

 A promising in-situ synthesis method has been demonstrated to produce stable nanoparticles on perovskite surfaces without sacrificing catalytic activity.
 The atomic species that form nanoparticles are expelled from the bulk of the perovskite to the surface, and the term “exsolved” nanoparticles has been coined.
 Remarkably when heated to high temperature for a prolonged time period to simulate real fuel cell operation, these nanoparticles do not sinter and exhibit an anchoring effect with the parent perovskite.
 This leads to the remarkably stable ASR during operation at high temperature for hundreds of hours.
 A very interesting property is that exsolved nanoparticles can be dissolved to the bulk by simply heating the material under oxidizing condition and exsolved back to the surface under reducing conditions.
 This suggests a practical method of maintenance for real fuel cell application.
 The challenge is to understand the mechanism of formation of these nanoparticles, characterise their growth and understand their increased surface stability and catalytic performance, and this will be the focus of this PhD project.